Definition

 Race Condition vs. Deadlock

-How to Prevent Race Conditions
+How Can You Prevent Race Conditions